-Jonathan Williams is the Vice President for the Center for State Fiscal Reform at the American Legislative Exchange Council (ALEC), where he works with state policymakers, congressional leaders and members of the private sector to develop fiscal policy solutions for the states.
-Williams also co-authors Rich States, Poor States: ALEC-Laffer Economic State Competitiveness Index with Reagan economist Dr. Arthur Laffer and Stephen Moore.
+Jonathan Williams is the Chief Economist and Executive Vice President of Policy at the American Legislative Exchange Council (ALEC), where he works with state policymakers, congressional leaders and members of the private sector to develop fiscal policy solutions for the states.
+Williams founded the ALEC Center for State Fiscal Reform in 2011 and co-authors Rich States, Poor States: ALEC-Laffer Economic State Competitiveness Index with Reagan economist Dr. Arthur Laffer and Stephen Moore.
 Prior to joining ALEC, Williams served as staff economist at the nonpartisan Tax Foundation, authoring numerous tax policy studies.

-Williams’s work has appeared in many publications, including The Wall Street Journal, Forbes and Investor’s Business Daily.
-He is a contributing columnist to Tax Analysts, the leading provider of tax news and analysis for the global community.
+Williams’ work has appeared in many publications, including The Wall Street Journal, Forbes, The Financial Times, Toronto Star and Investor’s Business Daily.
+He is a contributor for The Hill and a columnist at Tax Analysts, the leading provider of tax news and analysis for the global community.
+Williams also serves on the Advisory Board of the State Financial Officers Foundation (SFOF) and as an adjunct fellow at the Kansas Policy Institute.
 He has written for the Ash Center for Democratic Governance and Innovation at Harvard’s Kennedy School of Government.
 In addition, Williams was a contributing author of In Defense of Capitalism (Northwood University Press).